phaedraroylelab/phaedraroylelab.github.io/README.md

 🔄 It supports updates without requiring a full rebuild, making content maintenance easy and efficient.

-This project is maintained as a side collaboration.
+This project is maintained as a side collaboration by Kilian DECLERCQ.